 c) Proper and sufficient care has been taken for the maintenance of adequate accountingrecords in accordance with the provisions of the Companies Act 2013 for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities.

-d) The annual financial statements have been prepared on a going concern basis.
+d) The annual financial statements have been prepared on a Going Concern Basis.

-e) Internal financial controls were laid down to be followed and that such internalfinancial controls were adequate and were operating effectively.
+e) Internal financial controls were laid down to be followed and that such internalfinancial controls were adequate and operating effectively.

-f) Proper systems were devised to ensure compliance with the provisions of allapplicable laws and that such systems were adequate and were operating effectively.
+f) Proper systems were devised to ensure compliance with the provisions of allapplicable laws and that such systems were adequate and operating effectively.

-The Audit Committee comprises of three Non-Executive Directors all of whom areIndependent Directors.
-Mr. K. Vijayaraghavan is the Chairman of the Audit Committee.The Members possess adequate knowledge of Accounts Audit Finance etc. The composition ofthe Audit Committee meets the requirements of Section 177 of the Companies Act 2013and Regulation 18 of the Securities and Exchange
+The Audit Committee comprises one Executive Director and three Non-ExecutiveIndependent Directors.
+Mr. Seturaman Mahalingam is the Chairman of the Audit Committee.The Members possess adequate knowledge of Accounts Audit Finance etc. The compositionof the Audit Committee meets the requirements of Section 177 of the Companies Act 2013and Regulation 18 of the Securities and Exchange

-Board of India (Listing Obligation and Disclosure Requirements) Regulations 2015.There are no recommendations of the Audit Committee that have not been accepted by theBoard.
+Board of India (Listing Obligation and Disclosure Requirements) Regulations 2015.There were no recommendations of the Audit Committee that have not been accepted by theBoard.

-The Company has a vigil mechanism named Whistle Blower Policy / Vigil Mechanismto deal with instances of fraud and mismanagement if any.
+The Company has a mechanism in the form of the Whistle Blower Policy / Vigil Mechanismto deal with instances of fraud and mismanagement if any.
 Details of the same are givenin the Corporate Governance Report.

-Details of Loans Guarantees and Investments covered under the provisions of Section186 of the Companies Act 2013 are given in the notes to the Financial Statements.
+Details of Loans Guarantees and Investments covered under the provisions of Section186 of the Companies Act 2013 are given in the notes to the financial statements.

 There are no significant or material orders passed by the Regulators/ Courts/ Tribunalsthat could impact the going concern status of the Company and its future operations.

-However Members' attention is drawn to the statement on contingent liabilitiescommitments in the notes forming part of the Financial Statements.
+However Members' attention is drawn to the statement on contingent liabilitiescommitments in the notes forming part of the financial statements.